igsr/gca_1000genomes_website/help.md

  - /contact/
 ---

-#Help using IGSR

-There are a number of resources that may be useful to you in understanding and working with IGSR and the data it contains.

 #[FAQs](/faq)

-We have a set of [Frequently Asked Questions](/faq) which may have the information you are looking for.
+We have an extensive set of [Frequently Asked Questions](/faq) which may have the information you are looking for.
+Please take a look to see if they answer your question.

 #[Downloading data](/data#download)